2022-fall-comp-880/project-prasanna-vikram/DESIGN.md

 * Assign the whole f-string value to `movie_info_row` variable.
 * Add or write that variable into another CSV file as `file_obj.write(movie_info_row)` and result is a CSV file with all Netflix Originals data.

-1. Get the unique languages based on genre type.
+1. What are the unique languages present in each genre?
 ### def language_by_genre(self) -> dict:

         Create a dictionary of languages by genre type .